James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 Cosine to the learned prototype `W_c` reproduces the probe's decisions (0.93-0.95 agreement) and its ceiling (0.635 vs 0.670 wet_ground), at prototype decode speed.
-This is the "proximity aligned with the linear probe" redefinition -- the decoder becomes a prototype-style cosine to W_c. **But the UPDATE is unchanged**: W_c still comes from the full ridge solve (S = X^T X, d x d).
+This is the "proximity aligned with the linear probe" redefinition: the decoder becomes a prototype-style cosine to W_c. **But the UPDATE is unchanged**: W_c still comes from the full ridge solve (S = X^T X, d x d).
 The reframing buys decode speed and removes the sign-quantization hit, NOT the update solve.
 The W_cos_sign